-We own an approximately 7.4% non-operating interest in PES, which owns a refinery in Philadelphia.
-In addition, the Partnership provides logistics services to PES under commercial contracts and Sunoco LP has historically purchased refined products from PES.
+We previously owned an approximately 7.4% indirect non-operating interest in PES, which owned a former refinery in Philadelphia.
+In addition, the Partnership previously provided logistics services to PES under commercial contracts and Sunoco LP previously purchased refined products from PES.
 In June 2019, an explosion and fire occurred at the refinery complex.

 On July 21, 2019, PES Holdings, LLC and seven of its subsidiaries (collectively, the "Debtors") filed voluntary petitions in the United States Bankruptcy Court for the District of Delaware seeking relief under the provisions of Chapter 11 of the United States Bankruptcy Code, as a result of the explosion and fire at the Philadelphia refinery complex.
 The Debtors have also defaulted on a \$75 million note payable to a subsidiary of the Partnership.
-The Partnership has not recorded a valuation allowance related to the note receivable as of March 31, 2020, because management is not yet able to determine the collectability of the note in bankruptcy.
+In June 2020, the Partnership received \$12 million from PES on the note payable and recorded a reserve for the remaining \$63 million note balance.

 In addition, the Partnership's subsidiaries retained certain environmental remediation liabilities when the refinery was sold to PES.
-As of March 31, 2020, the Partnership has funded these environmental remediation liabilities through its wholly-owned captive insurance company, based upon actuarially determined estimates for such costs, and these liabilities are included in the total environmental liabilities discussed below under "Environmental Remediation."
-In the event that PES property is sold in connection with the bankruptcy proceeding, it may be necessary for the Partnership to record additional environmental remediation liabilities in the future depending upon the proposed use of such property by the buyer of the property; however, management is not currently able to estimate such additional liabilities.
+As of June 30, 2020, the Partnership has funded these environmental remediation liabilities through its wholly-owned captive insurance company, based upon actuarially determined estimates for such costs, and these liabilities are included in the total environmental liabilities discussed below under "Environmental Remediation."
+It may be necessary for the Partnership to record additional environmental remediation liabilities in the future depending upon the use of such property by the buyer; however, management is not currently able to estimate such additional liabilities.